wraig0/cirrus-coding-test/readme.md

 3. **Tech Stack**:
    - **Frontend**: React with TypeScript, React Router, and a CSS-in-JS library of your choice - styled-components or @emotion (p.s. use more modern css e.g. `Flexbox`).
    - **Backend**: Express, TypeScript.
    - Feel free to use any other libraries or tools you think would be beneficial for this task on both the front and backend.
-We trust your judgment! 🤝
+We trust your judgement!

 ### What We’re Looking For